 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 At the fort, the tankers were met by Gen. Edward P. King, who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
-After making sure the men had Thanksgiving Dinner, King went to have his own dinner.
+After making sure the men had Thanksgiving Dinner – a stew thrown into their mess kits – King went to have his own dinner.

 All morning long, American planes filled the sky.
 At noon, the planes landed to be refueled and the pilots went to lunch.
 At 12:45, 54 planes approached the airfield from the north.
 The tankers believed the planes were American until what they described as “raindrops” appeared to fall from the planes.
 When bombs began exploding around them, the tankers knew the planes were Japanese.
 The members of HQ Company could do little more than watch the attack and seek shelters since they had few weapons to be used against planes so they took cover in a dry latrine trench.